laravel-shift/blueprint-docs/source/docs/generating-components.md

 ## Generating Components {#generating-components}
 Using Blueprint's `artisan` commands you may generate multiple Laravel components from a _draft_ file.
 The draft file contains a [definition](#defining-components) using a YAML syntax, with a few _shorthands_ for convenience.

 By default, the `blueprint:build` command attempts to load a `draft.yaml` (or `draft.yml`) file.
-While you are welcome to create your own _draft_ files, it's common to simply reuse the `draft.yaml` file over and over again to continue to generate code for your application.
+While you are welcome to create separate _draft_ files, it's common to simply reuse the `draft.yaml` file over and over again to generate code for your application.

 ### Draft file syntax {#draft-file-syntax}
 Within the draft file you define _models_ and _controllers_ using an expressive, human-readable YAML syntax.